NannyML/nannyml/docs/quick.rst

 Let's summarize the shifts:

- - Person age (`AGEP`) - strongly shifted towards younger people (around 18 years old).
+ - The distribution of person age (**AGEP**) has strongly shifted towards younger people (around 18 years old).
- - Relationship to reference person in household (`RELP`) - significant change of relative frequencies of categories.
-   Since plots are interactive (when run in a notebook) they allow to check corresponding values in the bar plots.
+ - The relative frequencies in of the categories in **RELP** have changed significantly.
+Since the plots are interactive (when run in a notebook) they allow to check corresponding values in the bar plots.
 The category that has increased its relative frequency from around 5% in reference period to almost 70% in the chunk with the strongest drift is encoded :ref:`with value 17<dataset-real-world-ma-employment-feature-description-RELP>`, which refers to *Noninstitutionalized group quarters population*.
 This corresponds to people who live at group quarters other than institutions.
 Examples are: college dormitories, rooming houses, religious group houses, communes or halfway houses.
- - Education level (`SCHL`) - one of the categories has doubled its relative frequency.
-This category is encoded :ref:`with value 19<dataset-real-world-ma-employment-feature-description-SCHL>`, which corresponds to people with *1 or more years of college credit, no degree*.
+ - The distribution of **SCHL** changed with one of the categories doubling its relative frequency.
+This category is encoded
+   :ref:`with value 19<dataset-real-world-ma-employment-feature-description-SCHL>`, which corresponds to people with *1 or more years of college credit, no degree*.

-So the main responders in the shifted period are young people who finished at least one year of college but did not graduate and don't live at their parents' houses.
+So the main responders in the period with data shift are young people who finished at least one year of a college but did not graduate and don't live at their parents' houses.
 It means that most likely there was a significant survey action conducted at dormitories of colleges/universities.
-These findings indicate that at least significant part of the shift has a nature of covariate shift [2]_ which is one of :ref:`the main assumptions of CBPE<CBPE-assumptions-limitations>`.
+These findings indicate that significant part of the shift has a nature of covariate shift [2]_ which :ref:`CBPE handles well<CBPE-assumptions-limitations>`.

 Comparing Estimation with Realized Performance when Targets Arrive
 ------------------------------------------------------------------

-Once the labels are in place, we can :ref:`calculate performance<performance-calculation>` and compare with the estimation to verify its accuracy.
-We will use :class:`~nannyml.performance_calculation.calculator .PerformanceCalculator` and follow the familiar pattern: initialize, fit and calculate.
+Once the labels are in place, we can :ref:`calculate the realized performance<performance-calculation>` and compare with the estimation to verify its accuracy.
+We will use the :class:`~nannyml.performance_calculation.calculator .PerformanceCalculator` and follow the familiar pattern: initialize, fit and calculate.
 Then we will plot the comparison: